datastax/diagnostic-collection/ds-collector/README.md

 The Diagnostic Collector bundle is used to collect diagnostic snapshots over all nodes in an Apache Cassandra or DataStax Enterprise cluster.

 It can be run on Linux or Mac server that has ssh/docker/k8s access to the nodes in the cluster.
-It cannot be directly run a node in the cluster.
+It cannot be directly run on a node in the cluster.